-Involve your instructor in the planning of your project.
-He can help you plan for the proper materials and sequence of work.
-If the project is already planned go over the plans with your instructor prior to beginning.
-A word of advice: a simple project well executed will provide a greater sense of accomplishment than a large complex project whose results are a bit "lumpy".
+Involve your instructors in the planning of your project.
+They can help you plan for the proper materials and sequence of work.
+If you choose commercially published plans, please review them with your instructor prior to beginning construction.
+A word of advice: a simple project, well executed will provide a greater sense of accomplishment than a large complex project whose results are a bit "lumpy".